Loading...

 324 illustrations

-Colossians 3: In the Church’s witness, it doesn’t flatter us—calls us to repent, believe, and walk in holy obedience.
+Colossians 3: In context, it doesn’t flatter us—calls us to live the text’s core truth with integrity.

 Isaiah 6: In God’s unfolding plan, it meets us gently—clarifies the times and calls us to readiness and hope.